-Companies all over the world are facing a cybersecurity workforce shortage which puts them in continuous search mode to find potential candidates who are skilled and experienced security professionals.
-Promoting career mobility, supporting aspiring developers, using technical skills assessments and providing the right training will go a long way when it comes to successful security engineer hires.
-In a world with a growing number of cyberattacks, the effectiveness of these recruitment and onboarding tactics plays a greater role than ever before.
+Companies all over the world are facing a cybersecurity talent shortage which puts them in continuous search mode to find potential candidates who are skilled and experienced security professionals.
+Promoting career mobility, supporting aspiring developers, using coding assessments and providing the right training will go a long way when it comes to successful security engineer hires.
+In a world with a growing number of cyberattacks, the effectiveness of your recruitment process and onboarding tactics plays a greater role than ever before.

 Hiring for cybersec?